SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Sabotage can be used.
+| You can sabotage it. | Sabotage can be used.
-| You can use vents | You can enter vents.
+| I can put it in a vent. | You can enter vents.
-| You can't win if you don't do the task | You can't win if you don't do the task.
+| Jester was Clear Task Win | You can't win if you don't do the task.
 -----------------------
 ## Opportunist
 ### Third camp
 If the player survives until the end of the game, he or she wins an additional victory. <br> You can win with any camp. <br>.